WallarooLabs/wally/book/getting-started/run-a-application.md

 This will create a binary called `celsius`.

-## Run the Celsius Converter App
+## Run the Celsius Conversion App

-Now that we have our Celsius Converter application compiled, and the metrics UI and something it can send output to up and running, we can run the application itself by executing the following command from our original terminal:
+Now that we have our Celsius Conversion application compiled, and the metrics UI and something it can send output to up and running, we can run the application itself by executing the following command from our original terminal:

 ```bash
 ./celsius -i 127.0.0.1:7000 -o 127.0.0.1:5555 -m 127.0.0.1:5001 \